philterd/philter/docs/docs/output_signing.md

 openssl genpkey -algorithm EC -pkeyopt ec_paramgen_curve:P-256 -out my_signing_key.pem
 ```

 When this environment variable is set, the key is loaded from the file on startup and the auto-generated MongoDB key (if any) is ignored.
-The file must remain accessible on every node; it is not imported into MongoDB.
+Every node must use the same file contents and key-management mode.
+The private key is not imported into MongoDB; the public key is retained there by ID for historical verification.

-This is the strongest configuration: the signing key never enters the database at all, so no amount of database access yields it.
+The private signing key never enters the database, so database access alone does not yield it.
 Restrict who can read the file.
 Use it where the signature has to withstand compromise of the database itself, for example when the [redaction ledger](redaction/ledgers.md) is relied on as evidence.

+To rotate a file-managed key, replace the PEM on every node and restart all instances.
+Dashboard regeneration is disabled in this mode, and the service rejects regeneration attempts.
+During a rolling replacement, nodes may sign with different keys; the signature key ID selects the matching retained public key.

 ### Regenerating the key

 From the **Admin** → **Admin Settings** page, click **Regenerate Signing Key**.
 A confirmation dialog warns you that any consumer that cached the old public key will need to re-fetch it.
-After confirmation, a new keypair is generated and all subsequent responses are signed with it.
+For database-managed keys, confirmation stores a new keypair and publishes its ID for all instances.
+Operations that already selected the previous key may finish with it; subsequent key selections use the published key.

 Regeneration is audited as `signing_key_regenerated`.

-> **Warning:** regenerating the key invalidates all previously issued signatures.
-If consumers have saved `X-Philter-Signature` headers to verify later, they must obtain and store the corresponding public key *before* you regenerate.
+Regeneration preserves previous public keys and does not invalidate historical signatures.
+Each JWT carries a `kid` header; fetch its key from `GET /api/signing-key/{keyId}`.
+Cache verification keys by ID.

 ## The `X-Philter-Signature` Response Header